manassaloi/manassaloi.github.io/_posts/2020-01-26-personal-life-frameworks.markdown

 37. [Treat it like a spa](https://www.reddit.com/r/Fitness/comments/2u6hoi/in_the_recent_ama_with_terry_crews_someone_asked/); Terry Crews's gym philosophy you can use for anything in life

 38. [Sacca’s Cabin in Truckee](https://www.allencheng.com/tools-of-titans-summary-tim-ferriss/); have a hangout spot people want to go to

+39. [Get fuck you money](https://thedeepdish.org/fuck-you-money/); a wise man’s life is based around fuck you money

 **Note:** I will keep expanding this list